ebp-nor/workshop-2024/day2_genome_annotation/CAFE5.md

 Running CAFE5 on our whole mucoromycota dataset would take a couple of hours.
 If everything goes well, you would have the results this evening and we can look at the results tomorrow morning.

+For tommorow, we will use your local RStudio.
+Please make sure to have those R packages installed beforehand: `tidyverse`, `ggplot2`, `ggtree`, `treeio`.